 Is lemonade keto?
 Most lemonade recipes are high in white sugar (and carbs), but this recipe for keto lemonade is sugar-free!
 We’re using a sugar substitute to make a low-calorie lemonade that is perfect if you have a weight loss goal.
 Flavoring the lemonade with both lemon zest and fresh lemon juice really kicks up the lemon flavor.
-This may not be your grandmother’s lemonade, but it is still DELICIOUS!
+This sugar-free lemonade may not be your grandmother’s lemonade, but it’s still DELICIOUS!

 The net carbs listed in the keto lemonade nutrition information below is for the small amount of lemon juice in each serving only.
-For low-carb newbies, net carbs are calculated as follows:
+For keto newbies, net carbs are calculated as follows:

 Total carbohydrates – Fiber = Net carbohydrates

 In most of my recipes, I list total carbohydrates and fiber so you can calculate the net carbs yourself.
 Here, I did it for you.

 The erythritol used in Swerve is also subtracted from the total carbs when calculating net carbs.
 However, erythritol is generally not part of the nutrition label.
 This makes Swerve look like it is high in net carbs when it is not.

 I prefer Meyer lemons to make lemonade.
 They’re naturally sweeter than regular lemons, but only minimally higher in carbs.
 (Using Meyer lemons adds only about 0.3g additional net carbs per serving.)

 What are the benefits of this keto lemonade?
 Low carb lemonade offers a few advantages, such as:

 - Hydrating: A cool cup of lemonade certainly counts towards your fluid intake for the day.
 When poured over ice, lemonade is one of the most refreshing drinks I can think of on a hot day.